Domino's Pizza Enterprises: Australia

 online ordering mobile website and an application for ordering on Android devices.

 By 2013, Domino's had launched its 500th Australian store in Melbourne's Beaconsfield suburb, becoming Australia's largest pizza chain in terms of store numbers and sales.
 In 2013, the company launched Pizza Mogul, an initiative to boost customer retention via social media.
 In 2015, Domino's launched GPS Driver Tracker, which allows customers to track their orders from the store.

 In 2016, Domino's Australia launched the world's first autonomous delivery vehicle Domino's Robotic Unit (DRU).
 That same year, the company launched the registered charity Giver for Good.
 In 2017, Domino's Australia installed the world's largest commercial Tesla Powerwall battery storage system in one of its Sydney stores to overcome the limited capability of the electrical grid.

 Currently, there are around 700 Domino's stores in Australia, making it the biggest pizza franchise business in the country.
 The Australian stores are spread across the country, from the main capital cities like Canberra, Melbourne, Adelaide, and Sydney, to more rural areas like Armidale.

 In mid-August 2024, Kerry Hayman succeeded her brother Meij as CEO of Domino's Australia and New Zealand.
 Between 2023 and 2024, Domino's Pizza Australia faced declining revenue internationally due to competition from home delivery service Uber Eats and in response closed some stores in international locations.

 In November 2024, Meij announced his retirement effective from 6 November 2024, to be succeeded by Mark van Dyck.
-Still, Meij planned to continue collaborating with the board and van Dyck over 2025 to ensure a smooth transition.

 In May 2025, Hayman announced her impending resignation to take effect in August.

 New Zealand

 In 2003, Domino's entered the New Zealand fast food market, competing with both rival pizza chain Pizza Hut and local pizza chain Hell Pizza.

 In January 2005, Domino's acquired the Australian pizza chain Pizza Haven's 35 New Zealand stores.
 By that stage, Domino's had 16 stores based in the North Island; with the acquisition bringing the total number of Domino's-owned stores across New Zealand to 51.
 Most Pizza Haven stores were given the option of converting to Domino's stores while some stores were able to stay branded under Pizza Haven.
-All New Zealand-based Pizza Haven stores subsequently converted Domino's.
+All New Zealand-based Pizza Haven stores subsequently converted to Domino's.

 Domino's New Zealand was the first to introduce drone-delivery pizza in November 2016, partnering with Flirtey Drone Delivery.

 In November 2021, Dominos's New Zealand signed up to animal welfare group Animals Aotearoa's "Better Chicken Commitment" to avoid using fast-growing chickens.

 In April 2023, SkyDrop became the first New Zealand company to gain approval from the Civil Aviation Authority to launch regular drone home deliveries for Domino's in Huntly.

 In January 2024, Domino's New Zealand launched a Māori language menu in collaboration with the Māori Language Commission.